Blueprint: incident response

 03

-Enrich scattered sources
+Enrich scattered evidence

 Suggested relationship analysis requires an LLM configured for the project.
 Suggestions stay in draft form until you approve them, so inferred domain meaning never mutates the graph silently.
 You can also add explicit relationships through the SDK or API.